rchrdchn/front-end-projects/README.md

 # Udacity Front End Developer Course

 This is the repo for the completion of the course over at **Udacity**.

-The contents are:
+Projects Include:

 1. MockUp Article
 2. Animal Trading Cards